-Actually, the ship was the HMS Endeavour belonging to the King of England which had set sail from Plymouth, England on 26 August 1768 with Lieutenant James Cook was at the helm.
+The ship was the HMS Endeavour belonging to the King of England which had set sail from Plymouth, England on 26 August 1768 with Lieutenant James Cook was at the helm.

 As I looked over the harbour, I could see that the harbour was dotted with sandbanks and shoals, fishing boats and a few sailing boats; mangrove swamps ran wild along the river.

-I started my exploration of the town at the James Cook Museum which was opened in 1970, during the bicentenary of Cook’s voyage when Queen Elizabeth II visited Cooktown.
+I started my exploration of Cooktown at the James Cook Museum which was opened in 1970, during the bicentenary of Cook’s voyage when Queen Elizabeth II visited Cooktown.

-The museum building has elaborate cast iron columns and grand high ceilings which were constructed in anticipation of Cooktown’s glorious future.
+The museum building has elaborate cast-iron columns and grand high ceilings which were constructed in anticipation of Cooktown’s glorious future.

 Surprisingly, for a small town in a remote part of Queensland, the museum has a contemporary look of glass and white canvass sails.

 There are also souvenirs from the HMS Endeavour, a cannon jettisoned from the vessel when it ran aground on Endeavour Reef, and one of the ship’s anchors which was recovered from the reef.

 There is an original Chinese joss house for the 20,000 plus Chinese that passed through the town on their way to the goldfields.

-Nature’s Powerhouse located in the Cooktown Botanic Gardens where I found a depth of information about the animal and plant life of the area.
+Nature’s Powerhouse, which is located in the Cooktown Botanic Gardens has a depth of information about the animal and plant life of the area.

 Wandering back down the main street, I stuck my head into the courtyard at the Top Pub and struck up a conversation with Doris Doughboy, daughter of King George Doughboy of the Wujal Wujal mission whose tribal land was converted into a Christian Mission.

 These days, life is very different for the Wujal Wujal.

 The next day we headed off to the eerie Black Mountain National Park to gawk at the giant piles of black granite boulders.

 Legends abound about people, horses and whole mobs of cattle disappearing forever into the labyrinth of rocks.

 After our morning tea stop at the Lion’s Den Hotel where the locals looked like they were the perfect cast for a movie on the Australian outback.

-At Cape Tribulation, the traffic suddenly became much thicker with busloads of tourists who had come on day-trips form Cairns to photograph the rainforest, reef and sea.
+At Cape Tribulation, the traffic suddenly became much thicker with busloads of tourists who had come on day-trips from Cairns to photograph the rainforest, reef and sea.